Daniel-Edminster/gob-mod-dash/README.md

 - team incompatibility checks
 - saving updated information to the gob api
-- notifications for async functions such as api calls
+- toast notifications for async functions such as api calls
 - template macro for WorldTimeServer date conversion
 - styling updates, including trophies on song list after determining winners